-Gayle Burgher is experienced as an administrative professional with more than 20 years of service supporting executives in Hawaii’s hotel management industry as well as secondary and post-secondary private educational institutes on Oahu.
+Gayle Burgher is experienced as an administrative professional with more than 20 years of service supporting executives in Hawaiʻi’s hotel management industry as well as secondary and post-secondary private educational institutes on Oʻahu.

-Gayle provides scheduling, logistical, and administrative support for the team at Hawaii Leadership Forum and the Omidyar Fellows program.
+Gayle provides scheduling, logistical, and administrative support for the team at Hawaiʻi Leadership Forum and the Omidyar Fellows program.

 Bill Coy, Director

 Bill Coy is an experienced coach, consultant, and leadership educator.
-Organizational and leadership development have been a primary focus of Bill’s work for the past 20 years.
+Organizational and leadership development have been a primary focus of Bill’s work for the past 25 years.
 He has acted as a coach and consultant to more than 250 executive leaders, including departmental chairs at Stanford Medical School, senior level executives from the World Bank, Honda USA, and major philanthropic Foundations.

 As the director, Bill is responsible for the overall success and external impact of the Omidyar Fellows program and the Forum of Fellows.
 This includes the design, facilitation, staffing, presentation, and evaluation of all elements of the program.
 He created the original model of the Omidyar Fellows program, including the curriculum and integration of the Forum of Fellows.

-Previously, Bill was a partner of La Piana Consulting and director of Human Resources for the Catholic Diocese of Oakland and for Yosemite National Institutes, an environmental education organization.
+Previously, Bill was a partner of La Piana Consulting and director of human resources for the Catholic Diocese of Oakland and for Yosemite National Institutes, an environmental education organization.
 He also directed training and development for George Lucas’ Industrial Light and Magic (ILM), a film special effects company, and was responsible for organizational and management development at both ILM and Skywalker Sound.

 Sam Dorios, Systems and Complexity Associate

-Lisa Leong, Operations Manager
+Lisa Leong, Producer